countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

 This section is used in the Process above for self-evaluation.

 ### Level 1
-An internship position, person is being evaluated for potential.
-All their work is reviewed by team members before entering production.
+An internship or Junior.
+Evaluation of fit to Countable's culture, work style and technical needs.

    * Regularly review other team members' work to learn from it (code reviews, XD links, shared videos, stage sites)
    * Ask for help with your [OKRs](../../OKRS.md)